LindemannRock/craft-smart-links/README.md

 - Check `.htaccess` or nginx config allows `/go/` URLs
 - Ensure smart link is enabled
 - Verify URLs are properly formatted

+### Mobile Auto-Redirect Not Working with Page Caching
+If mobile users see the landing page instead of being auto-redirected when pages are cached (Servd, Cloudflare):
+- The plugin uses an uncached endpoint to fetch fresh device detection
+- Ensure `/smart-links/redirect/refresh-csrf` endpoint is not being cached
+- Check browser console for any fetch errors
+- The redirect uses DeviceDetector library for accurate device detection

 ### Analytics Not Tracking
 - Confirm analytics is enabled in settings